W1ndst0rm/Treillage/README.md

 Exceptions
 ==========
 The filevine module includes several exceptions to make error handling easier.
-All exceptions inherit from `FilevineException`.
+All exceptions inherit from `TreillageException`.

-FilevineHTTPException
+TreillageHTTPException
 ---------------------
-* Inherits from `FilevineException`
+* Inherits from `TreillageException`
 * This exception is raised when the API returns any non 200 status code.
 * Parameters:
     * code - The HTTP error code
     * url - The url accessed
     * msg - The body of the server response or `"Received non-2xx HTTP Status Code {code}"`

-FilevineRateLimitException
+TreillageRateLimitException
 --------------------------
-* Inherits from `FilevineHTTPException`
+* Inherits from `TreillageHTTPException`
 * This exception is raised when the API returns a 429 status code (Rate Limit Exceeded).
 * Parameters:
     * code - The HTTP error code. *It will always be 429*
     * url - The url accessed
     * msg - The body of the server response or `"Received non-2xx HTTP Status Code 429"`

-FilevineTypeError
+TreillageTypeError
 -----------------
-* Inherits from `FilevineException` and `TypeError`
+* Inherits from `TreillageException` and `TypeError`
 * Raised when a parameter for an endpoint does not match the required type
 * Parameters
     * msg

-FilevineValueError
+TreillageValueError
 ------------------
-* Inherits from `FilevineException` and `ValueError`
+* Inherits from `TreillageException` and `ValueError`
 * Raised when a parameter for an endpoint does not meet the requirements in the endpoint specification.
 For example, a contact's personTypes must be in the list `['Adjuster', 'Attorney', 'Client', 'Court', 'Defendant', 'Plaintiff', 'Expert', 'Firm', 'Insurance Company', 'Involved Party', 'Judge', 'Medical Provider']`